-Meet the Board of Directors for the Canadian Labour International Film Festival
+Meet the Board of Directors of the Canadian Labour International Film Festival

 Is the national communications trainer with the International Association of Machinists and Aerospace Workers (IAMAW) in Canada.
 Frank is involved in trade union activism, as well as human rights and social justice.
-He is also a Board member of the Canadian Association of Labour Media (CALM) and Our Times Magazine.
+He is also a Board member of Our Times Magazine, Toronto Workers’ History Project and the Committee of Progressive Pakistani Canadians.
 Frank is the founder of CLiFF.
-Frank’s favourite labour film: Philosopher Kings.

-Is an activist who speaks and writes on a range of topics including women in leadership, human rights, migrant workers, social media, and labour history.
-She is the president of the Greater Vancouver Japanese Canadian Citizens’ Association and a director on the board of West Coast Environmental Law.
-She is also the founder of the Asian Canadian Labour Alliance in BC.
-Lorene participated in CLiFF’s inaugural year as the CLiFF Coordinator organizing venues throughout BC.
+Lorene Oikawa is an activist who speaks and writes about her passions including human rights.
+She is co-editor of the book, Honouring Our People: Breaking the Silence.
+She is the president of the National Association of Japanese Canadians (NAJC).
+She is a director on the board of West Coast Environmental Law.
+She was the first Asian Canadian Executive Vice President for the BC Government and Service Employees’ Union (BCGEU).
+Lorene started volunteering for CLiFF in its inaugural year organizing screenings throughout BC.
 Lorene is a fourth generation British Columbian whose family migrated from Japan in the 1800’s and 1906.
-Lorene’s favourite labour film: Working People: A History of Labour in British Columbia.

 Is a union organizer currently working for the Society of United Professionals in Toronto, Ontario.
 Michelle is a transplanted East Coaster who has had the privilege of working with teams all over the country during her career as an organizer in both the student and labour movements.